Pacific Ocean Yacht Charter Guide

-The Pacific Ocean is teeming with idyllic, beautiful locales that await your arrival during a Pacific yacht charter.
+The Pacific Ocean is teeming with idyllic, beautiful locales that await your arrival during a yacht charter in the Pacific.
 Enjoy the incredible expanses of the Philippines and the lovely islands of Fiji as you roam these pristine waters.

 Bound by the Pacific Ocean, the Bashi Channel and the Sulu and Celebes Seas, the 7,000 islands of the Philippines archipelago are ripe for exploration.
 From the jungle-clad mountains to the stunning azure seas washing sandy coastlines, there is much to see.